Kim Yoo-jung: 2012–2014: Rising popularity and teen roles

-2015–2022: Transition to lead roles
+2015–2021: Transition to leading roles

 In 2015, she starred in the television series Angry Mom which tackled bullying and school violence.
 The same year, she reprised her role as a cat-turned-woman in Love Cells, a two-season web series adapted from the webtoon of the same title and played a murderer's daughter in the thriller film Circle of Atonement.

 In August 2016, Kim starred in her first adult leading role in the youth historical drama Love in the Moonlight as Hong Ra-on - a girl who was raised as a boy and eventually became a eunuch of Crown Prince of Joseon, played by Park Bo-gum.
 A domestic hit, Moonlight achieved peak audience rating of 23.3% and its popularity was referred to as "Moonlight Syndrome".
 Kim won "Excellence Award, Actress in a Mid-length Drama" for portraying Moonlight's cross-dressing heroine at the 30th KBS Drama Awards.

 In 2017, she starred with Cha Tae-hyun in the romantic-comedy film Because I Love You.
-Kim also had her first overseas fan meeting tour with Taipei, Taiwan as the first stop, at ATT Show Box on February 4, 2017.

 In 2018, Kim starred in the romantic-comedy drama Clean with Passion for Now, based on the webtoon of the same name.
 She played an employee at a cleaning company who doesn't care about dirtiness.

 In 2020, Kim was cast in the romantic-comedy drama, Backstreet Rookie, alongside Ji Chang-wook, based on a webtoon of the same name and played the role of a former high school troublemaker who becomes a part-time employee at a convenience store.
-The actress is said to be attending action school in order to perform her own stunts and the production staff stated, "Kim Yoo-jung has been working hard on fight scenes and wire action for her role as Jung Saet-byul.
-Please anticipate the unique transformation that Kim Yoo-jung will undergo."
+The actress is said to be attending action school in order to perform her own stunts and the production staff stated, "Kim has been working hard on fight scenes and wire action for her role as Jung Saet-byul.
+Please anticipate the unique transformation that Kim will undergo."

 During the 2020 SBS Drama Awards held on December 31, 2020, Kim was chosen to be the main host together with Shin Dong-yup.
 At the same event, Kim was awarded Excellence Award, Actress in a Miniseries Fantasy/Romance Drama for her great portrayal of her role as Jung Saet-byul in the series Backstreet Rookie.

-In December 2020, Kim was confirmed to be the female lead role in the historical-fantasy drama Lovers of the Red Sky adapted from the novel written by Jung Eun-gwol.
+In December 2020, Kim was confirmed as the female lead role in the historical-fantasy drama Lovers of the Red Sky adapted from the novel written by Jung Eun-gwol.
 The drama premiered in August 2021 on SBS TV and Kim played the titular role of Hong Chun-gi, the Joseon dynasty's only female painter, alongside Ahn Hyo-seop as Ha Ram, a blind astrologer.
 The series reunited Kim with director Jang Tae-yoo after 13 years since Painter of the Wind (2008) where Kim played the childhood counterpart of the protagonist.